academe/omnipay-authorizenetapi/README.md

 in the notification signing, so could be faked.
 It is unlikely, but just be aware that it is a potential attack vector, so maybe self-sign the URL too.

+Notifications can be signed by the gateway using a `signatureKey`.
+By default, this notificatino handler will verify the `signatureKey` and throw an exception if it failes to validate when fetching the result of the transaction.

+Validation of the `signatureKey` can be disabled if needed:

+    $gateway->setDisableWebhookSignature(true);

 For consistency with other Omipay Driers, this driver *may* make an opinionated decision on how the `transactionId` is passed into the